TiagoMSSantos/MobileRT/docs/README.md

 It's necessary the following SDKs in order to compile this project for Android:

 - [Android SDK](https://developer.android.com/studio) which should also bring the [Android NDK](https://developer.android.com/ndk) in order to compile the native code.
-  - It's recommended to use the Android Studio `2023.2.1` which is compatible with Gradle [8.2.2](../build.gradle#33) used by this project.

 For native **Linux**, **MacOS** and **Windows** support, the `install_dependencies.sh` script should download and install the necessary dependencies, by just calling: